Markovian Continuity of the MMSE: Main Results

 In practical scenarios, the deviation of $\X_n$ from $\X$ does not carry extra information about the nominal parameter $\Y$ beyond the information provided by the measurement $\X$.
-More precisely, a Markov relation $\Y \markov \X \markov \X_n$, as in~\eqref{eq:Markov:intro}, holds for all $n \in \nats$.
-This Markovian restriction, which is depicted in \figref{fig:parallel}, excludes Examples~\ref{ex:X+Y/n} and \ref{ex:Yn+N} but holds for \exref{ex:Yn=X+N/n}.
-We therefore propose the following new sense of stochastic convergence.
+More precisely, a Markov relation $\Y \markov \X \markov \X_n$ (or \mbox{$\Y \dmarkov \X \dmarkov \X_n$}), as in~\eqref{eq:Markov:intro}, holds for all $n \in \nats$.
+This Markov relation, which is depicted in \figref{fig:parallel}, excludes Examples~\ref{ex:X+Y/n} and \ref{ex:Yn+N} but holds for \exref{ex:Yn=X+N/n}.